1860 civil conflict in Mount Lebanon and Damascus

 The 1860 civil conflict in Mount Lebanon and Damascus, also known as the 1860 Christian–Druze war, was a civil conflict in Mount Lebanon during Ottoman rule in 1860–1861 fought mainly between the local Druze and Christians.

-Following decisive Druze victories and massacres of the Christians, the conflict spilled over into other parts of Ottoman Syria, particularly Damascus, where thousands of Christian residents were killed by Druze militiamen.
+Following decisive Druze victories and massacres of the Christians, the conflict spilled over into other parts of Ottoman Syria, particularly Damascus, where thousands of Christian residents were killed by Druze fighters and local Muslim groups.
 The fighting precipitated a French-led international military intervention.

 Background

 Christian Church and Druze Khalwa in the Chouf area of Mount Lebanon.
 Historically, the Druze and the Christians in the Chouf lived in harmony.

-The relationship between the Druze and Christians had been characterized by harmony and coexistence, with amicable relations between the two groups prevailing throughout history.
+Before 1840, the relationship between the Druze and Christians in Mount Lebanon had often been characterized by patterns of coexistence and interdependence within a hierarchy not defined by religion, but structured by rank.
+This hierarchy worked through a shared political culture in which social position determined one's rank, and was not based on religious affiliation.
+Both Christian and Druze elite families shared a culture of lordship and often allied against their own commoners (ahali)'.
 After the Shihab dynasty converted to Christianity, the Druze lost most of their political and feudal powers.

 On 3 September 1840, Bashir Shihab III was appointed emir of the Mount Lebanon Emirate by the Ottoman Sultan Abdulmejid I, succeeding his distant cousin, the once-powerful Bashir Shihab II.
 Geographically, the Mount Lebanon Emirate corresponded with the central part of present-day Lebanon, which historically has had a Christian and Druze majority.
 In practice, the terms "Lebanon" and "Mount Lebanon" tended to be used interchangeably by historians until the formal establishment of the post-World War I Mandate of Lebanon.

+In 1839, the Ottoman Empire issued the Gülhane decree, thereby launching the Tanzimat reforms that promised equality for all subjects.
+This decree left enough room for parties to interpret "equality" differently.
+These reforms, alongside European intervention and local political mobilization, contributed to the transformation of an older order based primarily on rank into a political system increasingly structured around sectarian representation.